-Your baby will probably get a little wet so be sure to dress them in play clothes that won’t bother you too much if they get messy.
-If it is really hot and you have a shady spot, just a nappy is perfect.
+Your baby will probably get a little wet so be sure to dress them in play clothes that don’t bother you too much if they get messy.
+If it is really hot and you have a shady spot, just a diaper or nappy is perfect.
 You may also like to keep a towel nearby for a dry off once you are done.

-**Children should be supervised closely whenever they are around water.
-Never leave your child alone when they are playing with water
+Please note: Children should be supervised closely whenever they are near water.
+Never leave your child alone when they are playing with water.

-Find fresh, inspiring play ideas for little ones in the eBook, Zero to Two: The Book of Play.
+Find fresh, inspiring play ideas for little ones in our co-authored eBook, Zero to Two: The Book of Play.

 For more fun baby play ideas, check out these related posts;